davidfokkema/fix-conda-ssl/README.md

 ## Introduction

-Fix CondaSSLError on Windows by copying DDLs.
+Fix Conda SSLError on Windows by copying DDLs.

 Every once in a while, the planets are out of alignment and conda on Windows is broken again.
 Sometimes it is only the conda-forge channel for the newest version of Python, sometimes it is (much) worse.
 Reinstalling the latest version of Anaconda is, unfortunately, not a quick solution for my lab full of university-managed Windows PCs without administrator access.
 After noticing on a Friday late-afternoon that SSL was broken again and you could not only not install packages into a conda environment but also not run pipx-installed applications like Poetry inside of an environment, I needed a student-friendly solution to the problem.
 After all, when my students come in after the weekend I don't want to send them home because of broken machines.